-GMES is a joint initiative of the European Union (EU) and the European Space Agency (ESA) for global observation of the environment and security.
-Based on already existing and new earth observation technologies GMES aims to create a European-owned and sustainable infrastructure in Europe, delivering operational geoinformation services for the observation of the environment and civil security.
-These services will fulfill user needs related to monitoring environmental and global climate change, sustainable development, humanitarian aid and civil security topics.
+Copernicus is a joint initiative of the European Union (EU), the European Space Agency (ESA), the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), and their member states.
+Based on existing and emerging earth observation technologies, its purpose is to establish operational geoinformation services for monitoring the environment and for civil security.
+These services are tailored to meet the requirements of users and focus on the fields of environment, climate protection, sustainable development, humanitarian aid, and security issues.